Brandon-Rozek/website/content/research/_index.md

 ## Planning under Uncertainty

-During my PhD I have been primarily focused on investigating planning and sequential decision making under uncertainty through integrative methods:
+During my PhD I have been primarily focused on investigating planning and sequential decision making under uncertainty:
+- I created a new framework which allows agents to make plans under *qualitative uncertainty*.
+This helps in settings where the user doesn't have exact probabilities that various facts holds, but can instead bucket them into different likelihood values.
+This work is supervised under [Selmer Bringsjord](https://homepages.rpi.edu/~brings/).
-- With [Selmer Bringsjord](https://homepages.rpi.edu/~brings/) in the [RAIR Lab](https://rair.cogsci.rpi.edu/) I have looked at planning through automated reasoning.
+- Additionally with Selmer Bringsjord in the [RAIR Lab](https://rair.cogsci.rpi.edu/), I have looked at planning through automated reasoning.
 I further developed [Spectra](https://github.com/rairlab/spectra) and the underlying planning with formulas framework to show classes of uncertainty problems that are easy to encode.
 Additionally, I wrote a QA algorithm for ShadowProver to integrate to Spectra for planning under epistemic uncertatinty.
 - With [Junkyu Lee](https://researcher.ibm.com/researcher/view.php?person=ibm-Junkyu.Lee),
 [Michael Katz](https://researcher.watson.ibm.com/researcher/view.php?person=ibm-Michael.Katz1),
-[Harsha Kokel](https://research.ibm.com/people/harsha-kokel), and [Shirin Sohrabi](https://researcher.watson.ibm.com/researcher/view.php?person=us-ssohrab) at IBM I developed an algorithm for guiding hiearchical reinforcement agents under partial observability when domain knowledge can be encoded for characterizing discovery of unknown predicates.
-This techinque uses a fully-observable non-deterministic planner to generate a high-level policy where each high-level action is an option that a reinforcement learning agent needs to learn.
+[Harsha Kokel](https://harshakokel.com/), and [Shirin Sohrabi](https://researcher.watson.ibm.com/researcher/view.php?person=us-ssohrab) at IBM I developed an algorithm for guiding hiearchical reinforcement agents under partial observability when domain knowledge can be encoded for characterizing discovery of unknown predicates.
-- More to come...

 ## Logic

 Underlying my work in artificial intelligence and cryptography is computational logic.
 In that regard, I have been able work on problems from the underlying logic formalisms, unification algorithms, to building tools for interactive theorem provers.

+- With [Andrew Tedder](https://sites.google.com/view/andrewjtedder/research), I'm currently working on building a tool that checks if matrix models of given logic satisfies relevance properties.
-- With Andrew Marshall and Kimberly Cornell, we're currently developing a new syntactic AC algorithm.
+- With [Andrew Marshall](https://www.marshallandrew.net/) and [Kimberly Cornell](https://www.albany.edu/cehc/faculty/kimberly-cornell), we're currently developing a new syntactic AC algorithm.
-- With Thomas Ferguson and James Oswald we formalized a model theory for a fragment of the Deontic Cognitive Event Calculus.
+- With [Thomas Ferguson](https://faculty.rpi.edu/thomas-ferguson) and [James Oswald](https://jamesoswald.dev) we formalized a model theory for a fragment of the Deontic Cognitive Event Calculus.
 - With James Oswald we've built interactive theorem provers and showed validity of large proofs in parallel using a high performance cluster.